Victor Prévost: Career and behavior in the police force

-From July 1, 1869, he was hired by the municipal police in Paris on the recommendation of one its leader, Sergeant de Ville, and tenured a year later on June 30, 1870.
-But the body was soon dissolved on September 10, the day after the fall of the Second Empire.
-It was almost immediately recreated under another name, and Prévost engaged, on November 8, 1870, as a peacekeeper.
+From 1 July 1869, he was hired by the municipal police in Paris on the recommendation of one of its leaders, Sergeant de Ville, and tenured a year later on 30 June 31870.
+But the body was soon dissolved on 10 September, the day after the fall of the Second Empire.
+It was almost immediately recreated under another name, and Prévost engaged, on 8 November 1870, as a peacekeeper.
 He was attached to the post at Rue de l'Évangile, located in Quartier de La Chapelle of the 18th arrondissement of Paris.

-If his behavior was irreproachable during his stays in the army, it was not the same when Prévost joined the municipal police.
-On September 18, 1871, he was reprimanded for negligence in his service.
-On September 11, 1876, he was blamed for abandoning the block he was supposed to watch, and on the 15th he was subjected to a deduction of salary for spending his time at a wine merchant.
-However, on April 16, 1876, he was commended for having mastered, at the peril of his life, a runaway horse which earned him a bonus.
+If his behaviour was irreproachable during his stays in the army, it was not the same when Prévost joined the municipal police.
+On 18 September 1871, he was reprimanded for negligence in his service.
+On 11 September 1876, he was blamed for abandoning the block he was supposed to watch, and on the 15th he was subjected to a deduction of salary for spending his time at a wine merchant.
+However, on 16 April 1876, he was commended for having mastered, at the peril of his life, a runaway horse which earned him a bonus.